SpoddyCoder/clonepi/README.md

 sudo clonepi /mnt/nas/pi-system-backups/my-pi.img
 ```

-When cloning to a file, you can optionally compress the output stream with gzip
+When cloning to a file you can optionally compress the output stream with `gzip`.
+It can be very useful to trim the source disk prior to cloning, as this can significantly reduce the size of the compressed image - ClonePi makes this easy
 ```
-sudo clonepi /mnt/nas/pi-system-backups/my-pi.img.gz --init-destination --compress-file
+sudo clonepi /mnt/nas/pi-system-backups/my-pi.img.gz --init-destination --compress-file --trim-source
 ```
-This will take much longer than a normal clone.
-Also note, compressed image files cannot be incrementally cloned to.
-This will be smaller than the source disk, so *may* fit on the local filsystem if desired (not advised).
+Compressed image files cannot be incrementally cloned to.
+This will be smaller than the source disk, so *may* fit on the local filsystem if desired.
+The compression requires a lot of CPU, so this will take much longer than a normal clone.

 ### Options